fwojciec/w11i.me/src/posts/simple-i18n-in-next-js.md

 The `LanguageSwitcher` is a `<select>` input which lists the possible locales as `options`.
 To display the name of the language we use the `languageNames` object from the configuration, which is defined there for the sole reason of displaying the language name in this component.

-The component uses three hooks: the `useRouter` hooks provided by Next.js so that we are able to navigate programatically to a new URL on language change, the `useContext` hooks to access the current `locale` value, and the `useCallback` hook to define the callback function which will be used by the `onChange` prop of the `<select>` input.
+The component uses three hooks: the `useRouter` hooks provided by Next.js so that we are able to navigate programmatically to a new URL on language change, the `useContext` hooks to access the current `locale` value, and the `useCallback` hook to define the callback function which will be used by the `onChange` prop of the `<select>` input.

-The `useCallback` hook is just a slight optimization compared to definiing the callback function inline, directly in the component: the inline function would have been re-initialized every time the component is rendered, which the `useCallback` hook only re-initializes the callback when the value of the `router` changes.
+The `useCallback` hook is just a slight optimization compared to defining the callback function inline, directly in the component: the inline function would have been re-initialized every time the component is rendered, which the `useCallback` hook only re-initializes the callback when the value of the `router` changes.
 I also find defining callbacks using the `useCallback` hook somewhat cleaner and easier to read in the context of the complete component.

 The `push` method of Next's router acts very much like the `<Link />` component described in the previous section (in fact the `<Link />` uses this method under the hood to navigate between pages).
 The two arguments we pass to `push`, therefore, correspond to the `href` and `as` props of the `<Link />` component.
 When navigating to a different language version of the same page, the `href` (or `pathname`) value doesn't change, since we're still referencing the same file in the `pages` directory.
 What changes is the actual URL, so we need to transform the `as` (or `asPath`) value of the current route - we use a regular expression for this.
 The RegExp is dynamically generated based on how the locales are configured in the configuration.
 In the case of the example website the RegExp will end up defined like this: `/^\/(en|fr|pl)/`.
 We match a section of the `asPath` value that defines the current locale (for example `/en`) and replace it wit the value of the newly selected locale (for example `/pl`).
 The router does the rest.

 ## Conclusion

 At the beginning of this post I have described a minimal list of features required to build a multi-language website.
-The subsequent sections described how these features are implenmented in the example application.
+The subsequent sections described how these features are implemented in the example application.
 I hope this explanation can serve as basis (or reference) for your own implementations of similar functionality in your projects.

 The above-described implementation is missing many features that can be found in the various internationalization frameworks/libraries available for the React ecosystem: